Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2011 Winner

-Dr. Sourisseau works in the Department of Microbiology at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research focuses on the role of tight junction protein occluding in cell entry pathways of the Hepatitis C Virus.
+At the time of the award, Dr. Sourisseau worked in the Department of Microbiology at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on the role of tight junction protein occluding in cell entry pathways of the Hepatitis C Virus.
 Thanks to this fellowship, she was able to publish in several papers and presented at international conferences.
-She is now working on understanding flaviviruses-host interactions to help in the development of potent viral inhibitors, with a focus on Zika virus.
-Dr. Sourisseau is a Postdoctoral Fellow in the laboratory of Dr. Matthew J. Evans, Associate Professor in the Department of Microbiology at the ISMMS.
+She also worked on understanding flaviviruses-host interactions to help in the development of potent viral inhibitors, with a focus on Zika virus.

 Ruth Johnson